 Professor Robert Wood

-Robert Wood, co-founder and Director of Cognicity, is Professor of Management at AGSM UNSW, Honorary Professor at the Florey Institute, and Director of Research at the Centre for Ethical Leadership, Ormond College, University of Melbourne.
+Robert Wood, co-founder and Director of Cognicity, is a Distinguished Professor at University of Technology Sydney, Honorary Professor at the Florey Institute, and Director of Research at the Centre for Ethical Leadership, Ormond College, University of Melbourne.
 Robert’s previous appointments include Deputy Vice-Chancellor at the University of Western Australia and visiting Professor at the Kellogg School, Northwestern University, Illinois.
 He completed his PhD in organisational psychology at the University of Washington, Seattle, and undertook post-doctoral studies at Stanford University Psychology Department under one of the most famous architects of social cognitive theory, Al Bandura.

 Robert has designed, developed and delivered programs for senior managers and provided advice to many Australian and overseas corporations, including Westpac Institutional Bank, Santos, PwC, Westfield, Newmont Mining, Saudi Aramco, Dow Chemical, Telstra, P&O Ports and the Australian Defence Force, and to the Hong Kong Government during the transition back to Chinese rule.
 He is a Fellow of the Australian and New Zealand Academy of Management, the American Psychological Association (Division 14) and a Fellow and Executive Board member of the Academy of Social Sciences in Australia and the International Association of Applied Psychology.